Omniverse-Web3-Labs/Introduction/docs/README.md

 ![img](./assets/get-account-info.png)

 ## Omniverse Token Protocol
-Currently, we support both Omniverse Fungible Token and Omniverse Nonfungible Token.
+Currently, we support both Omniverse Fungible Token and Omniverse Non-Fungible Token.

 ### Omniverse Fungible Token
 The operations related to the Omniverse Fungible Token include `claim`, `balance of`, and `transfer`.